10 The soil site

 Table 10.2: Spatial sampling strategies

 Some of these methods can be combined - for example, data-driven transect choices with randomised locations along each.
-In such cases, the ‘last choice’ should be recorded - in this case, R. The details of the full sampling strategy should be discussed in project metadata.
+In such cases, the ‘last choice’ should be recorded - in this example, R. The details of the full sampling strategy should be discussed in project metadata.

 10.2.7 Exposure type

 The method by which the soil was exposed for observation affects which parameters can be recorded, or at least recorded reliably.
+Record profile exposure method using one of the options in Table 10.3.

 Table 10.3: Method of profile exposure